sandy9159/How-to-make-Arduino-based-thread-winding-machine/README.md

 Then I use my home made CNC router to cut the 6mm Acrylic.

-I made the to parts to hold the spool .
+I made the to parts to hold the spool.

-there is a hole in acrylic part to place the bearing in it, then a SS shaft pass through it.
+There is a hole in acrylic part to place the bearing in it, then a SS shaft pass through it.

-one end of this shaft is attached with timing pulley,
+One end of this shaft is attached with timing pulley,

-Then I attached both acrylic part with 20x20 Alu. profile infront of each other.
+Then I attached both acrylic part with 20x20 Alu.
+Profile in front of each other.

 ![image](https://user-images.githubusercontent.com/19898602/185791213-d862008f-0c70-4e6f-ad2c-75c26739371c.png)
 ![image](https://user-images.githubusercontent.com/19898602/185791225-55f2e9d9-c99e-439c-8c21-348328131b6c.png)

-Then I place a 775 DC motor on the one of the acrylic part. and secure it with the help of M4x10mm allen bolt.
+Then I place a 775 DC motor on the one of the acrylic part. and secure it with the help of M4x10mm Allen bolt.

-Then I connect timming pulley on the both end of shaft and DC motor shaft.
+Then I connect timing pulley on the both end of shaft and DC motor shaft.

-I connect both timming pulley with the help if timing belt.
+I connect both timing pulley with the help if timing belt.

 ![image](https://user-images.githubusercontent.com/19898602/185791348-5cad33de-a0f7-46b8-adac-f2ebf1ab8964.png)